Home Assistant Configuration

 In the first part I described how I installed Home Assistant on the host Fujitsu S920.

-Well, here I will continue home assistants configuration.
+Well, here I will continue with the configuration of the home assistant.

 (Started on 12 Dec.
 2022)